OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/guides/account-hierarchy-permissions.md

 - [Multi-User Credentials](#multi-user-credentials) describes how you can use one set of Microsoft Advertising credentials to access ad accounts across multiple customers, potentially with different user roles and permissions.
 If you already have multiple sets of login credentials you can ask support to [consolidate](#multi-user-consolidation) to one set of credentials.
 - [Account Hierarchy](#account-hierarchy) describes how you can provide access to a hierarchy of accounts for one or more users in a customer.
 Effectively you can manage all users and accounts from one parent account, and use one central wallet to pay for everything.
 Also with hierarchies, you can share campaign resources such as [Universal Event Tracking](universal-event-tracking.md) (UET) tags and remarketing lists across customers.

+> [!NOTE]
+> Customer to customer [hierarchy](#account-hierarchy) is only available for pilot customers where [GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns feature identifier 449.
+In the context of hierarchies a [Customer](../customer-management-service/customer.md) is also known as a "Manager account" and an [AdvertiserAccount](../customer-management-service/advertiseraccount.md) is also known as an "Ad account".

 For more information about the campaign hierarchy within an account, see [Entity Limits](entity-hierarchy-limits.md), [Campaigns](campaigns.md), and [Ads](ads.md).

 ## <a name="user-roles-permissions"></a>User Roles and Permissions